adheeb-vk/ESP8266-Automation/esp8266_webhosted/README.md

 <img width="667" alt="Screenshot 2024-10-16 162916" src="https://github.com/user-attachments/assets/daf2c4d8-fa4d-4fb0-b533-fe7f9c74a744">

 ### Step 5:
 After uploading open serial monitor on Arduino IDE (Ctrl + Shift + M).
-If it is printing with `....` it is trying to connect with your network and After successful connection it will display over there on the serial monitor with the IP address.
+If it is printing with `....` it is trying to connect with your network and After successful connection it will display `connected to Wifi` over there on the serial monitor with the IP address.

 <img width="188" alt="Screenshot 2024-10-16 171552" src="https://github.com/user-attachments/assets/a48a9a15-a9a9-4510-b6f4-447ec9b471f9">